madhurm16/lisa/function/README.md

 # R Functions

-These functions are used in many scripts and notebook in this repository.
+These functions are used in many scripts and notebooks in this repository.